Safety Management in BMD Vehicles

 Battery

 Where possible the switch should be located conveniently on the driver side of the vehicle.
 The switch should be no more than 30 cm from the positive battery terminal and the line to the switch must be protected from rubbing and abrasion that could cause a short circuit.
+If it is necessary to keep the truck’s engine management system or part of the control system energized most of the time, the battery cut-off switch may be bypassed by a circuit breaker. |

 Wiring

-All wiring must be protected by bushings and supports if mechanical damage is likely when it passes through bulkheads or is close to sharp edges.
+protected by bushings and supports if mechanical damage is likely when it

-All wiring must have over current protection.
+All wiring must have over current protection. |

 Junction boxes

-All exterior electrical boxes must be with sealed wire entries.
+electrical boxes must be with sealed wire entries.

 Sl.
 No.